History of H.M. Gaol Alice Springs

 1988 On the 50th anniversary of the opening of the Gaol, the Northern Territory Government announced plans to build a new Alice Springs prison.

-1993 The Gaol was added to the Northern Territory Heritage Register, forming part of the Alice Springs Heritage Precinct.
+1994 The Stuart Town Gaol was added to the Northern Territory Heritage Register.

-1996 The Gaol was closed and the prisoners moved to the new prison about 20kms south of the town.
+1996 The Gaol was closed and the prisoners moved to the new prison about 20 km south of the town.
 By this time the town’s population had increased to 27,000.

 1997 Word was spreading that the Northern Territory Government of the day intended to clear the Gaol site and sell the land and that the bulldozers were about to move in.
 A “Heritage Tent Embassy” was set up in the Gaol grounds and a petition of more than 200 signatures was gathered.
-In November 1997 the National Trust was forced to go to court to get an injunction to prevent the Government from carrying out any works on the Gaol (visit the “Saving the Gaol” exhibition on the shop verandah).
+In November 1997 the National Trust was forced to go to court to get an injunction to prevent the Government from carrying out any works on the Gaol.

 2006 Restoration work commenced on the complex.

-2007 on 8 March the National Pioneer Women’s Hall of Fame at the Old Alice Springs Gaol was officially opened.
+2007 National Pioneer Women’s Hall of Fame at the Old Alice Springs Gaol was officially opened on MArch 8, coinciding with International Women’s Day.

-2013 on 8 March the permanent exhibition looking at life in the female cell block through the eyes of Telka Williams (Matron 1956-1984) and Janie Whistle (who spent time here) was launched
+2013 8 March the audio visual exhibition looking at life in the female cell block through the eyes of Telka Williams (Matron 1956-1984) and Janie Whistle (who spent time here) was launched

 2015 National Pioneer Women’s Hall of Fame commissioned from local designer Elliat Rich a conceptual framework for the overall interpretation of the Old Alice Springs Gaol.
 The aim of this conceptual framework, Framing Site, Revealing Stories or Lot 1018 of 5 acres 3 roods and 34 perches is to “aid the curatorial direction and development of integrated collateral to tell the stories and reveal the historic and contemporary relevance of the Old Alice Springs Gaol site”

-2016 Twentienth anniversary of the Gaol being decommissioned.
-National Pioneer Women’s Hall of Fame receives grant monies from the Northern Territory Government to work on an extensive exhibition drawing on the theme of “Relationships”.
-This exhibition will be launched in early 2017
+2016 Twentieth anniversary of the Gaol being decommissioned.
+National Pioneer Women’s Hall of Fame received grant monies from the Northern Territory Government to work on an extensive exhibition drawing on the theme of “Relationships”.